 Swimming across colorful corals, beautifully patterned fishes, and seabed gardens in silent-as-night waters – that’s scuba diving in Andaman for you; one of the best experiences for diving enthusiasts in India.
 The cluster islands are all about silver shores embraced by playful ocean waves.
 But if you dare to go deeper, there’s another world inside the ocean that will leave you amazed and bedazzled.
+The peaceful beaches, lip-smacking sea food, and the calm vibes and diving attracts thousands of tourists to this island.
+Andaman scuba diving experience depends on various factor including water depth, weather, clarity of water, water current.
+Considering these factors and choosing the best place for your diving can be difficult and therefore we have prepared a handy list.
+Check it out and get ready to explore the magical underwater world on your Andaman vacation!

 On your Andaman vacation, prepare to explore and unravel the mysterious ocean world and its vivid inhabitants.
 Here are the top 15 sites for scuba diving in Andaman you can map.
 Whether you are a beginner, an intermediate, or an expert, there is enough option for all.